Short (22 words, 131 characters)

 My non-writing interests include elaborate ceilings, ramen, coming up with names for dogs, laying out increasingly complex bullet journal spreads, puns of the worst order, musical theater, and shopping for fancy jackets.

-By day, I work as a marketing copywriter for not-for-profit clients, primarily higher education and the arts.
+By day, I work as an editor for a philanthropic consulting firm that supports left-leaning donors and foundations.
 By night, I am in bed by 10:30.